Indrajeet90/Google-Machine-Learning/README.md

 **Draw graphs in Cloud Datalab**
 We will click on Web Preview icon on the top-right corner of the Cloud Shell ribbon and change the port to 8081.
 I the datalab notebook, we are going to create a new notebook and save our BigQuery to Pandas dataframe.

+**Invoking Machine Learning APIs**

+We will complete these tasks with the help of Machine Learning APIs from Googla datalab. and then invoke ML APIs from Datalab to carry out some representative tasks:

+..Vision API to detect text in an image
+..Translate API to translate that text into English
+..Natural Language API to find the sentiment of some famous quotes
+..Speech API to transcribe an audio file

+To launch Cloud Datalab we will follow the below steps:
+1. Open Cloud Shell
+2. See the list of zones (Type: gcloud compute zones list)
+3. Connect to the zone ( Type: datalab create mydatalabvm --zone <ZONE>)